ioccc-src/winner/2001/rosten/README.md

 driven editor on this program) whilst it is running.
 If you're not sure what it does, looking at the code should give a fair idea.

-It also has a [cat] man page if you want to install it as a 'utility'.
+The file [greasymouse.man](%%REPO_URL%%/2001/rosten/greasymouse.man) is a cat man page if you want to install it as a 'utility'.

 ### OPTIONS